isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 &nbsp; &nbsp; &nbsp; b.
 Food protests in Pakistan (Slide 6)
 &nbsp; &nbsp; &nbsp; c.
 Rice protests in Philippines, with long queues for subsidised rice (Slide 7)
 &nbsp; ii.
 In Singapore
-    1. Fortunately, we have plenty of rice (Slide 8)
+&nbsp; &nbsp; 1.
+Fortunately, we have plenty of rice (Slide 8)
-    2. No protests or demonstrations
+&nbsp; &nbsp; 2.
+No protests or demonstrations
-    3. But I know people are also unhappy about price increases
+&nbsp; &nbsp; 3.
+But I know people are also unhappy about price increases
-    4. Many pictures on the internet.
+&nbsp; &nbsp; 4.
+Many pictures on the internet.
 My favourite (Slide 9)

 c.
 Completely understand how Singaporeans feel
-  i.
+&nbsp; i.
 But we should react rationally
-  ii.
+&nbsp; ii.
 Understand why it is happening to us, and what we can do about it

 We cannot prevent prices from rising in Singapore